Kake Cannery: Description and history

 The cannery was built in 1912 by the Sanborn Cutting Company.
 It was operated over the next several decades by Sunny Point Packing and the Alaska Pacific Salmon Packing Corporation, growing under the latter in the 1930s to become one of the largest fish packers in the region.
-During this time, the operators used generally race-based division of labor, assigning positions of responsibility to white men, and various lower-level menial tasks to immigrants from China, Japan, and elsewhere.
+During this time, the operators used generally race-based division of labor, assigning positions of responsibility to white men, and various lower-level menial tasks to immigrants from China, Japan, and the Philippines.
 Native Tlingit were employed to catch fish.
 Most of this labor was hired through contractor middlemen, who were responsible for housing and feeding the workers.

 In 1940 the cannery was purchased by P. E. Harris & Company.
 The salmon fishery, however, was in decline, and the cannery was closed in 1946.
 It was sold in 1949 to a Native corporation, and operated as the Keku Cannery, but its packing operation was limited by the reduced fishery, and the eventual banning of the use of traps by the state Alaska after statehood.
 It was permanently closed in 1977.